-Yea r End led Decembe r 31,
+Yea r Ended December 3 1,

 2000 2001 2002

 (in thousands)

-Per statement of operations \$ 27,625 \$ 30,892 \$ 24,151
+Per statement of operations \$27,625 \$30,892 \$24,151

-Less: Special non-recurring charges included
+Less: Special non-recurring charges included - -

-Pro forma \$ 27,625 \$ 30,892 \$ 24,151
+Pro forma \$27,625 \$30,892 \$24,151

 Pro forma research and development as a percentage of total revenues 19% 26% 24%

 Research and development expenses decreased to \$24.2 million in 2002 from \$30.9 million in 2001 and \$27.6 million in 2000, representing 24%, 26% and 19% of total revenues in the respective years.
 The decrease in research and development expenses in absolute dollars in 2002 was due mainly to the cost reduction strategies implemented through our restructuring plan, which took effect in June 2001.
 In addition, employees were hired during the first half of 2001, primarily in connection with the continuing expansion and enhancement of our product offerings and our commitment to quality assurance and testing, and globalization of these product offerings.
 This also accounted for the increase in research and development expenses from 2000 to 2001.
 Research and development expenses as a percentage of total revenues for 2002 decreased compared to 2001 due mainly to the lower research and development spending resulting from a reprioritization of resources to strategic solutions, coupled with continued management discipline in operating expenses in 2002.
-The investment in research and development as a percentage of total revenues increased in 2001, compared to 2000, due primarily to the lower than expected license revenues in the first half of 2001, as these costs were largely fixed prior to the start of the first two quarters of 2001, and due to the acquisition of enCommerce and the corresponding addition of the GetAccessTM development team in June 2000.
-The cost reduction impact of our restructuring on research and development expenses did not come into effect until June 2001.
+The investment in research and development as a percentage of total revenues increased in 2001, compared to 2000, due primarily to the lower than expected license revenues in the first half of 2001, resulting in a five-percentage point increase in these costs as a percentage of total revenues, as these costs were largely fixed prior to the start of the first two quarters of 2001.
+In addition, the acquisition of enCommerce and the corresponding addition of the GetAccess TM development team in June 2000 resulted in a four-percentage point increase in research and development expenses as a percentage of total revenues in 2001 compared to 2000.
+This was offset by a threepercentage point decrease primarily as a result of the cost reduction impact of our restructuring on research and development expenses that came into effect in June 2001.
 However, we believe that we must continue to maintain our investment in research and development in order to maintain our technological leadership position, software quality and security assurance leadership and thus, expect research and development expenses may have to increase in absolute dollars in the future if additional experienced security experts and software engineers are required.